jm4r7in/jm4r7in.github.io/_posts/2015-02-23-deploy-a-meteor-js-application-on-ubuntu.md

     }
 }

-In this case, nginx listens on port 80 for app.domain.com and then proxies localhost:3000.
+In this case, nginx listens on port 80 for app.idretis.com and then proxies localhost:3000.

 To restart nginx:
 	/etc/init.d/nginx restart

+## Browsing Your Application Server Logs

+To tail logs from the server, just run:
 	mup logs -n1000
+with the -n option, the tail command displays the last 1,000 lines
+	mup logs -F
+with the -F option, the tail command updates the display as new lines are added to the logs by another process

+## Reconfiguring and Restarting Your Application

+When you’ve edited some of your environment variables in the configuration file, you can ask MUP to reconfigure and restart your application using the following command:
+	mup reconfig